 Shivya Nath – The Shooting Star

-Shivya Nath is one of those solo female travelers who quit her job to travel the world and inspired many other female travelers including me.
-According to her we all must travel solo , “Because how else can you feel complete freedom – to shed the baggage of everyday life, make your own choices, and even simply be the person you always wanted to be?
+Shivya Nath is one of those solo female travellers who quit her job to travel the world and inspired many other female travellers including me.
+According to her, we all must travel solo, “Because how else can you feel complete freedom – to shed the baggage of everyday life, make your own choices, and even simply be the person you always wanted to be?
 Back in 2011, I decided to travel alone for a reason – I wanted to test the boundaries of my comfort zone and let my dreams fly, without anyone who had known me in my regular life, judging them.
 I wanted to be anonymous, build new relationships, experience a way of life different from mine, introspect in the mountains and well, just be…”

-On the thoughts about how she enjoys traveling solo, she says, “Our emotions tend to be a reflection of the thoughts in our mind.
-So to psyche myself when I’m off on a solo adventure, I focus on the romance of solitude; I imagine myself blissfully gazing at the snowcapped mountain peaks without a care in the world, or swapping life stories with a stranger who’s life maybe very different from mine but our souls sing the same tune.”
+On the thoughts about how she enjoys travelling solo, she says, “Our emotions tend to be a reflection of the thoughts in our mind.
+So to psyche myself when I’m off on a solo adventure, I focus on the romance of solitude; I imagine myself blissfully gazing at the snowcapped mountain peaks without a care in the world, or swapping life stories with a stranger whose life may be very different from mine but our souls sing the same tune.”
 You can read about her almost 3 years long journey, usually solo, in the extensive articles in her blog the-shooting-star.com

 Medhavi Davda – The Ravenous Legs